-In December 2018 the Company launched a new product feature which offers the option of a level of premium protection in the event of death.
+The Company has a product feature which offers the option of a level of premium protection in the event of death.
 Because of the potential for significant insurance risk, these contracts are accounted for as insurance contracts when the option is selected.